Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

   conda install -c conda-forge "ray-serve"  # installs Ray + dependencies for Ray Serve conda install -c conda-forge "ray-rllib"  # installs Ray + dependencies for Ray RLlib

-For a complete list of available ``ray`` libraries on Conda-forge, have a look at https://anaconda.org/conda-forge/ray-default
+For a complete list of available ``ray`` libraries on conda-forge, have a look at https://anaconda.org/conda-forge/ray-default

 .. note::

   Ray conda packages are maintained by the community, not the Ray team.
-While using a conda environment, it is recommended to install Ray from PyPi using `pip install ray` in the newly created environment.
+While using a conda environment, it's recommended to install Ray from PyPi using `pip install ray` in the newly created environment.

 Building Ray from Source